 Table 1.
 Summary of effects.
+The effect with the higher score is marked in bold and the cell coloured.
 The numbers between parenthesis indicate the number of synthesis papers with a quality score of at least 50%.
 Details on quality criteria can be found in the next section.

-Impact Metric Positive Negative No effect Uncertain Increase soil water retention 4 (4) 1(1) 1(1) 0
+Impact Metric Positive Negative No effect Uncertain Increase soil water retention 4 (4) 1 (1) 1 (1) 0

 • QUALITY OF THE SYNTHESIS PAPERS: The quality score summarises 16 criteria assessing the quality of three main aspects of the synthesis papers: 1) the literature search strategy and studies selection; 2) the statistical analysis; 3) the potential bias.
-Details on quality criteria can be found in the methodology section of this WIKI.
+Details on quality criteria can be found in this document →.